Table of Contents

 However, if you’re after a no-frills chair, then it’s fine to opt for a model that doesn’t include Bluetooth connectivity.

 The warranty of any product determines your coverage if the chair you’ve purchased isn’t living up to your expectations.

 The longer the warranty and the more features that are covered, the more comfortable you’ll be spending such a high amount on your new massage chair.

-I recommend always checking the warranty before making any purchases, and ensuring you’re clear on what is covered, as some warranties only cover certain parts, or don’t include labor, or might have a number of other exclusions that you should be aware of.
+Always check the warranty before making any purchases, and ensure you’re clear on what is covered, as some warranties only cover certain parts, don’t include labor, or might have several other exclusions that you should be aware of.

-I hop this article has helped you find the right massage chair under $2000 for you.
-As you can see, there are a number of high quality, feature-packed chairs out there that don’t require a fortune!
+Hopefully, this article has helped you find the right massage chair for under $2000.
+As you can see, there are several high-quality, feature-packed chairs out there that don’t require a fortune!

 Here are some related articles you may also enjoy: